How Do You Attach Christmas Light Pixels to Your House?

 After some trial and error, I was able to find some ways to easily set up lights on the house.
 To get started, I began with the top of the house and worked my way down.

 At the top, I used Wired Watts pixels that I ordered from WiredWatts.com.
 What I liked about these is I was able to set these up to be more permanent and use throughout the year.
-It was actually very easy to do and I go more into how in this post, How to Setup Permanent Lights on Your House.
+It was actually very easy to do and while this particular solution isn't on the market anymore, there are MANY options today.

 So far these are still working very well and they are still attached to the house.
 If done correctly, they won’t be very visible and nobody will notice unless the lights are in use.